cloudmesh/cloudmesh-mpi/doc/chapters/slurm/README.md

 This will run the second step, which will prompt the user to insert a blank USB in the top, blue USB3.0 port of the manager Pi.
 Confirm that sda1 points to the correct device when prompted and the script will format the USB.
+**Everything on the USB will be deleted.
+Make sure there is nothing important on it.**
 The script will create a shared file system with the USB for all of the Pis.

 Furthermore, step 2 retrieves the UUID of the USB and edits system config files so it mounts on boot.
 It also downloads